uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

 The first set is seting up the Gen3 Helm Charts.
 Follow the instructions in [Gen3 Helm Charts](https://github.com/uc-cdis/gen3-helm) for setting up the Gen3 Helm Charts.

-Currently, the frontend-framwork chart is not in the master branch, so you need to use the `feat/gen3ff` branch.
+Currently, the frontend-framework chart is not in the master branch, so you need to use the `feat/gen3ff` branch.
 The means you need to clone the repo and checkout the branch:
 ```
 git clone https://github.com/uc-cdis/gen3-helm.git